New Ohio law protects disabled people’s parental rights - NewsBreak

 “There were lots of holidays missed,” Elzey said.
 “It was just very frustrating and very upsetting – especially since there was nothing I could do about it.”

 Elzey, treasurer of the National Federation of the Blind of Ohio, said his experience is not uncommon among disabled parents.
-It’s why the NFB of Ohio has fought for six years to change Ohio law to protect disabled parents and parents-to-be from prima facie determinations of caretaking ability.‘A difficult decision’: Landes Meat Market announces store closure
+It’s why the NFB of Ohio has fought for six years to change Ohio law to protect disabled parents and parents-to-be from prima facie determinations of caretaking ability.

 With Gov. Mike DeWine’s signing on Tuesday of Senate Bill 202, Ohio joins fewer than half of states who have codified protections for disabled parents, guardians and caregivers.